 We are learning all that we can about marketing our products so our farm will be successful.
 Doing what we love help make this process easier, but knowing what sells and how to sell it is crucial.

 Could our time be better spent elsewhere?
 The priority list around here is always changing.
 We can have a plan of how we will spend our week, but something inevitably will come up and blow that plan out of the water.
 Being flexible is part of living on a farm.

 Last summer I planted a market garden with full intentions of selling produce at the local farmer’s market like we had done the year before.
 It soon became apparent that a better use of my time was helping Travis work on our straw bale house.
 I was able to can quite a bit of produce from the garden for us and we had a bumper crop of watermelons despite my change of focus.
 A market garden will happen again, once our house is finished and I can devote more time to it.
 We will be more successful when I’m not feeling spread thin.

 We are big believers of diversifying, we don’t want to rely on just one product.
 We also don’t want to feel like we aren’t doing a good job at anything because we are so busy that we simply don’t have time to do our very best.
 There has to be a balance and we’re figuring that balance out.

-Going into this new year, our focus will be on finishing our straw house house, building a high tunnel and continuing to raise cattle and sheep.
+Going into this new year, our focus will be on finishing our straw house house, learning high tunnel gardening and continuing to raise cattle and sheep.
 It feels great to have a good handle on what direction we’re going and have some goals to reach.
 Bring on the new year!